Nbouchek/recipeXMLParser/README.md

   1. A path to a directory of recipes to process.
   2. A path to a directory to write the results out to.

-And it generates a separate XML file for each recipe and stores them in the result directory.
+And it generates a separate XML file for each recipe and stores them in the results directory.

 Unit tests are included in the test folder.